Allen456-code/cli-calculator-python/README.md

-# cli-calculator-python
-A simple command-line calculator in Python that supports addition, subtraction, multiplication, and division.
-Uses functions and loops to provide a menu-driven interface until the user chooses to exit.
+# 🧮 Python CLI Calculator

+A simple command-line calculator built using Python.
+It allows users to perform basic arithmetic operations through a text-based menu.

+## 📌 Features

+- Addition
+- Subtraction
+- Multiplication
+- Division (with zero division check)
+- Menu-based user interface
+- Input validation
+- Runs in a loop until the user exits

+## 🚀 How to Run

+Make sure Python is installed.
+Then:

+1. Open terminal or IDLE.
+2. Navigate to the folder where calculator.py is saved.
+3. Run the script:

+bash
+python calculator.py